Marie de France: Breton lais

 Breton lais were certainly in existence before Marie de France chose to recast the themes that she heard from Breton minstrels into poetic narratives in Anglo-Norman verse, but she may have been the first to present a "new genre of the lai in narrative form."
 Her lays are a collection of 12 short narrative poems written in eight-syllable verse that were based on Breton or Celtic legends, which were part of the oral literature of the Bretons.
 The lais of Marie de France had a huge impact on the literary world.
 They were considered a new type of literary technique derived from classical rhetoric and imbued with such detail that they became a new form of art.
 Marie may have filled her detailed poems with imagery so that her audience would easily remember them.
 Her lais range in length from 118 (Chevrefoil) to 1,184 lines (Eliduc), frequently describe courtly love entangled in love triangles involving loss and adventure, and "often take up aspects of the merveilleux [marvellous], and at times intrusions from the fairy world."

 One may have a better sense of Marie de France from her very first lay, or rather, the Prologue she uses to prepare her readers for what is to come.
 The first line dictates “Whoever has received knowledge/ and eloquence in speech from God/ should not be silent or secretive/ but demonstrate it willingly” Marie de France, in so many words, credits her literary skills to God and is therefore allowed to write the lays without her patron’s permission (her patron likely being Henry II of England).
 She wants people to read what she has produced, along with her ideas, and as such urges readers to search between the lines, for her writing will be subtle.
 In this Prologue alone, Marie de France has deviated from common poets of her time by adding subtle, delicate, and weighted writing to her repertoire.
-Marie de France took her opportunity as a writer to make her words be heard, and she took them during a time where the production of books and codexes was a long, arduous, and expensive process, where just copying the Bible took fifteen months until the text’s completion.
+Marie de France took her opportunity as a writer to make her words be heard, and she took them during a time when the production of books and codexes was a long, arduous, and expensive process, where just copying the Bible took fifteen months until the text’s completion.